 Donated to the program by Kristen Baran.
 He is sponsored by the Baran Family Foundation

 Casey took a little longer to get used to being turned out with other boys, and it took Marshall a few weeks to teach him the rules of the Paddock 3 Posse.
-Casey is now enjoying full days of turnout with his ‘posse’ .
+Casey enjoyed many days of turnout with his ‘posse’ .
 This past winter, he made the move to Paddock 1B, where he joined up with Scooter.
 These two handsome boys are very happy hanging out together!